 Soto de Luiña to Cadavedo (Asturias) – if you walk along the coast you’ll get some spectacular views.
 2km before Cadavedo do a detour and go to the beach first from there go up to Ermita de la Regalina (small chapel), you’ll get some stunning views from there.

 Tapia de Casariego to Ribadeo (Asturias-Galicia) – the last bit of walking by the sea, after Ribadeo the route turns inland.
-The last 5km to Ribadeo were the most picturesque with great view-points.
+The last 5km to Ribadeo was the most picturesque with great viewpoints.
 The bridge Puente dos Santos looks quite impressive from Figueras side as well.

 Mondoñedo to Gontán (Galicia) – unlike most of the previous walking stages this one has nothing to do with the sea, it’s 100% Galician mountains and forest but it is beautiful and remote, there is quite an uphill walk on the route try still to enjoy the scenery.

 Worst walking day